 Base Explorers are now powered by a turbocharged 2.3-liter inline-four cylinder (300 hp and 310 lb.-ft.) rather than the outgoing 3.5-liter V-6.
 The Explorer shifts to rear-wheel-drive architecture, and sheds 200 pounds of weight.

-Let's take a closer look at eight features on the 2020 Explorer that will benefit the commercial fleets that use it.
+Let's take a closer look at five features on the 2020 Explorer that will benefit the commercial fleets that use it.

 Safety Tech to Reduce Risk